Game Theory Analysis of Third-Party Regulation in Organic Supply Chains: Policy Implications

 The model underscores the critical role of third-party monitoring.
 External institutions that bear monitoring costs can enhance equilibrium outcomes.
 This supports \citeA{Mccluskey2000}, who argue that both government and private institutions can effectively perform this role.
 However, as \shortciteA{lauetal2020} note, private regulators may become complacent, emphasizing the need for independent oversight.

-Empirical evidence supports \shortciteA{Hatanakaetal2005}, showing that third-party certifications reshape competitive equilibria and influence agents’ behavior in the supply chain.
+Empirical evidence supports \shortciteA{Hatanakaetal2005} and \shortciteA{baueretal2022}, who show that third-party certifications reshape competitive equilibria and influence agents’ behavior in the supply chain.
+Exploiting variation in certification thresholds on platforms such as eBay, \shortciteA{baueretal2022} demonstrate that stricter quality standards increase seller effort and shift the quality distribution.
 Nevertheless, other authors such as \citeA{SanogoMasters2002} and \citeA{Fagan2003} have questioned their contribution to market efficiency.
-Our case analysis could not resolve the questions raised by \shortciteA{Gunninghametal1999} about when third parties act as surrogate regulators and how governments can facilitate their effectiveness.

 Our model does not distinguish between the roles of government and private institutions in improving trust.
 In such cases, multiple labeling schemes, as proposed by \shortciteA{Golanetal2001} (Fig. \ref{fig659}), may provide differentiated policy solutions.

+Related work on green-bond certification by \citeA{xing2025} further suggests that third-party rating policies can influence post-issuance innovation and disclosure, reinforcing the importance of design-aware certification regimes in current environmental-finance frameworks.
+Our case analysis could not resolve the questions raised by \shortciteA{Gunninghametal1999} about when third parties act as surrogate regulators and how governments can facilitate their effectiveness.

 Targeted policies focusing on labeling and certification visibility can further strengthen consumer confidence \cite{janssenHamm2012}.
 Partnerships to share certification best practices also improve collaboration among supply chain agents \cite{gerardi2023}.
 Certifications can increase organic product prices by about 10\% \cite{lohr1998}, raising revenue for certified producers.
 However, certification costs may reach up to 5\% of revenues for small agents \shortciteA{yuetal2022}, creating barriers to entry and limiting competition.